-346 Also referred to as the 3rd Package adopted on 13 July 2009.
+$^{^{371}}$ Also referred to as the 3rd Package adopted on 13 July 2009.

-347 Mandate M/441
+372 Mandate M/441

-348 US Department of Energy, Federal Energy Management Program: Release 2.0 Metering Best Practices - A Guide to Achieving Utility Resource Efficiency, August 2011.
+373 US Department of Energy, Federal Energy Management Program: Release 2.0 Metering Best Practices - A Guide to Achieving Utility Resource Efficiency, August 2011.

-349 Energy Market Authority of Singapore: Gas Metering Code, 2008.
+374 Energy Market Authority of Singapore: Gas Metering Code, 2008.

-13 Gas Safety
+14 Gas Safety

 Natural gas safety requirements have been strengthened in recent years, through both generic and industry-specific health and safety regulation.
-This was primarily the responsibility of the MBIE prior to the creation in 2013 of a new Crown Agency, WorkSafe New Zealand.
-In addition to concerns about national workplace health and safety performance, a health, safety and environmental management regime has been developed under the new EEZ legislation, which includes offshore oil and gas exploration.
+This was primarily the responsibility of the Ministry of Business, Innovation and Employment (MBIE) and since 2013 has been under the auspices of a new Crown Agency, WorkSafe New Zealand (part of MBIE).
+In addition to national workplace health and safety performance, a health, safety and environmental management regime has been developed under EEZ legislation, which includes offshore oil and gas exploration.